Parsinator, a tale of a pdf parser

 Conclusion

-I used Parsinator to connect 4 legacy client software to a documents API on an invoicing software by parsing pdf and plain text files to input XML files.
-In the Sample project you can see how to parse a plain-text invoice and a GPS frame.
-Feel free to take a look at it.
+I used Parsinator to connect 4 clients with legacy software to an invoicing software by parsing pdf and plain text files to input XML files.

 All ideas and contributions are more than welcome!